Manual Setup

 Add a sentry.server.config.ts

-file to the root of your project:
+file to the root of your project and add the following initialization code to it:

 sentry.server.config.ts